Resolving Black Hole Information Loss, Gauge/Gravity Duality Offers New Insights

-One of the most profound questions in quantum gravity concerns the fate of information in black hole evaporation, compelling careful examination of this exercise closely following the original authors.
-This chapter presents a detailed overview of recent work resolving the black hole information loss paradox within the framework of the AdS/CFT correspondence, employing concepts from field theory and general relativity.
-The roles of generalized entanglement entropy, quantum extremal surfaces, and replica wormholes in this resolution are discussed in detail, clarifying the distinction between the von Neumann entropy and the Bekenstein-Hawking entropy.
+One of the most profound questions in quantum gravity concerns the fate of information during black hole evaporation, motivating a careful review of recent developments in the field.
+This article provides an overview of work resolving the black hole information loss paradox within the framework of the AdS/CFT correspondence, closely following the original contributions of Almheiri et al. Concepts from quantum field theory and general relativity are employed to discuss generalized entanglement entropy, quantum extremal surfaces, and replica wormholes, clarifying the distinction between the fine-grained von Neumann entropy and the Bekenstein–Hawking entropy.

 Holographic Principle and Quantum Gravity Links